Dropping a Course or Withdrawing from College

 To drop a class or withdraw from the college, you must follow the prescribed procedure.
 It is your responsibility as a student to drop or withdraw.
 Failure to do so will result in your receiving a performance grade, usually a grade of "F".

 You can drop or withdraw from classes in three ways:

 Visit your college Admissions/Registrar’s Office (and/or advising) at http://www.dcccd.edu/Why/Apply/Pages/AdmRegOff.aspx and complete a drop/withdrawal form.

 Drop classes online through eConnect at https://econnect.dcccd.edu/.
 In certain instances you may not be able to drop online; you will have to drop in person or by mail.

 3. By mail or fax

-A drop/withdrawal request by any means must be received in the Admissions/Registrar's Office by the official drop/withdrawal deadline as indicated on the Academic Calendar and the current class schedule.
+A drop/withdrawal request by any means must be received in the Admissions/Registrar's Office (and/or advising) by the official drop/withdrawal deadline as indicated on the Academic Calendar and the current class schedule.
 No drop or withdrawal requests are accepted by telephone or email.